 Emma’s focus is on bridging the gap between legal academia and practice.
-She works closely with leading solicitors, barristers and members of the judiciary to enhance curriculum design, write academic and practitioner publications and on research projects.
+She works closely with leading solicitors, barristers and members of the judiciary to enhance curriculum design, write academic and practitioner publications and on practice-focused research projects.

 Prior to joining Nottingham Law School, Emma spent 12 years as a solicitor in commercial practice in the fields of environmental law, commercial litigation and public inquiries.
 Her work included heading up a team of specialist civil environmental lawyers dealing with multimillion pound disputes and working on the Saville Inquiry into the events of Bloody Sunday.

 During her time at Nottingham Law School, Emma has taught on the GDL, LPC, BPTC and practitioner LLM programmes.
 She was a reviewer and assessor for the SRA's innovative Work Based Learning pilot, a scheme that enabled LPC graduates to qualify as solicitors outside the training contract regime.

 Emma works with a team of lawyers dedicated to maintaining links with practice and practitioners, which ensures that Nottingham Law School programmes are constantly developed and enhanced to reflect current best practice.

 Emma is Co-director of the Centre for Advocacy and member of the Nottingham Law School Centre for Conflict Rights and Justice.
 Her research areas are:

 Emma’s current projects include working with leading legal practitioners on projects relating to pubic inquiry procedure and on how the use of digital technology is changing the nature of legal practice.